The Executive Team

 Shruthi Sunilkumar is a freshman at the University of Michigan pursuing a degree in Business with a minor in Biology.
 After completing her BBA, she hopes to attend medical school and become a physician.
 Her goal is to use business acumen and impact healthcare to ensure that medicine provides high quality care at affordable prices.

-Anne Zhang is a sophomore at the University of Michigan pursuing a degree in Public Health with a minor in Gender and Health Studies.
+Anne Zhang is a senior at the University of Michigan pursuing a degree in Public Health with a minor in Gender and Health Studies.
 She is interested in how education can improve global health, promote health equity, and increase one's sense of agency.
 In the future, she hopes to make an impact by becoming a physician that is empathetic, compassionate, and understanding.

 Aayush is a senior studying neuroscience with a minor in entrepreneurship.
 He is passionate about finding holistic solutions to medical care and reducing healthcare inequity at the individual level.
 After graduation he hopes to attend medical school and use his experiences and knowledge gained at Blueprints to help tackle medical accessibility issues as a physician.

 Sinit Lijam is a sophomore at the University of Michigan studying Neuroscience.
 She is interested in the diminishment of racial and socioeconomic health disparities, as well as the intersection between health and sustainability.
 In the future, Sinit hopes to become a Physician Associate and aid in providing access to quality and affordable healthcare while working to combat these disparities.

 Nathan Kovacs is a freshman studying computer science.
 He is interested in learning more about problem solving within the intersection of health and technology.
 In the future, he hopes to eventually work at a healthcare consulting company focused on social impact and expanding healthcare access in areas where it is not as present.